Controls

 </Style>

-<Button Text="Delete save slot"
+<Button Content="Delete save slot"

 Style="{StaticResource DangerButtonStyle}" />